-Finally, we have asked Freddie Mac, in its role as compliance agent, to develop a "second look" process pursuant to which Freddie Mac will audit a sample of MHA modification applications that have been declined.
-This "second look" process will be designed to minimize the likelihood that borrower applications are overlooked or that applicants are inadvertently denied a modification.
+Finally, on July 28 we asked Freddie Mac, in its role as compliance agent, to develop a "second look" process pursuant to which Freddie Mac will audit a sample of MHA modification applications that have been declined.

+This "second look" process began on August 3, and is designed to minimize the likelihood that borrower applications are overlooked or that applicants are inadvertently denied a modification.